Make the Most of the Holiday Shopping Season

 - Create a holiday email plan

-During the holiday shopping season, you have a lot of competition for customer attention.
-Often shoppers plan to visit multiple stores in one afternoon until they find the perfect gift.
+During the holiday shopping season, there is intense competition for customer attention.
+Every business, restaurant, and office is sending promotional emails.
+Shoppers are pulled in every direction trying to find the best deal and often plan to visit multiple stores until they find the perfect gift.

-TIP TWO: Make it easy for customers to shop with a gift guide.
+TIP TWO: Make shopping simple with a gift guide.

-Depending on the type of store you have and your capabilities, this could be a small booklet, one-page brochure, or even a feature in a mobile app.
-The gift guide should clearly list your gift-worthy products, include photos, and detail the location of exactly where it can be found in your store.
+Depending on the type of store you have and your capabilities, this could be a small booklet, one-page brochure, digital PDF, or even a feature in a mobile app.
+The gift guide should include photos and prices of your gift-worthy products and list exactly where each item can be found in your store.

 Be sure to distribute your hard work through a variety of channels to reach as many customers as possible.
 Post it on your website, social media pages, print copies for your store, and even try asking other local businesses if you can leave some at their locations.